-It might take a day, it might take an hour, but sooner or later our jealous thoughts and anxiety return, and we’re looking for even more reassurance.
+It might take a day, it might take an hour, but sooner or later our retroactive jealousy OCD thoughts and anxiety return, and we’re looking for even more reassurance.

-This is one of the reasons why I advise sufferers of RJ to stop talking to their partner about their past.
+The first thing you can do is to stop talking to their partner about their past.
 Not “sometimes,” and not “just once more:” nothing, nada, zip, zilch.

 Stop looking to your partner to provide that “one last” reassurance.
 Because by doing so over and over you’re reinforcing the vicious cycle described above, and no matter what your partner tells you, that ultimate reassurance will never come.

 Instead of looking for reassurance and having endless conversations with your partner about their past, here’s something you can try next time you feel a jealous thought or “mental movie” coming on…

 Ask yourself: is this thought fact, or opinion?